RKPinata/foam/ashes-of-crimson/language/worldbuilders_guide.md

-## The Djamon Language — Djamonkel
+## The Djamon Language — Lothama Djamon

-### A Grammar of Djamonkel
+### A Grammar of Lothama Djamon

-Draft Specification v1.01

-This document outlines the core phonology, morphology, and syntax of **Djamonkel**, a constructed language with a distinctly Germanic/Norse sound profile.
+This document outlines the core phonology, morphology, and syntax of **Lothama Djamon**

 ---

 ## 1. Phonology

-The sound system is distinctively Germanic/Norse, characterized by hard consonants, distinctive clusters, and a clear vowel system.
+> _internal: The sound system is distinctively Germanic/Norse, characterized by hard consonants, distinctive clusters, and a clear vowel system.

 ### 1.1 Consonant Inventory
 | Category | Sounds | Notes |